smileyborg/UIView-AutoLayout/README.md

 API Cheat Sheet
 ---------------

-This is just a handy overview of the primary methods.
+This is just a handy overview of the core API methods.
 Check out the [header file](https://github.com/smileyborg/UIView-AutoLayout/blob/master/Source/UIView%2BAutoLayout.h) for the full API and documentation.

-*A couple notes:*
+A couple notes:

 *	*All of the API methods begin with `auto...` for easy autocompletion!*
 *	*All methods that generate constraints also automatically add the constraint(s) to the correct view, then return the newly created constraint(s) for you to optionally store for later adjustment or removal.*
+*	*Many methods below also have a variant which includes a `relation:` parameter to make the constraint an inequality.

 **UIView**